jmshal/webpack-bugsnag-plugin/README.md

 ## Plugins

+### BugsnagSourceMapPlugin(options)

+The `BugsnagSourceMapPlugin` plugin is currently not implemented - but it is coming soon.

 ### BugsnagDeployPlugin(options)

 Check out https://docs.bugsnag.com/api/deploy-tracking/ for more information about Bugsnag deploy tracking.

-This plugin is currently usable, however it lacks automatically setting some of the following options.
+The `BugsnagDeployPlugin` plugin is currently usable, however it lacks automatically setting some of the following options.
 In a future release, this plugin will automatically extract a lot of these options automatically from the local git repository (if one exists), and the root `package.json`.

 #### Options